 Andre Viette has a live, call-in radio program called In the Garden with Andre Viette on Saturdays 8:00-11:00 am aired at several local radio stations.
 You can listen live from your computer or podcast as well.

 Mike McGrath, garden editor for WTOP, 103.5 FM, an all news radio station in Washington, DC, has one-minute “Garden Plot” sessions on Saturday and “Yard Warrior” on Friday morning.
-He writes a gardening column every Friday on WTOP and you can e-mail him your gardening issue/questions.
-Mike also hosts a Public Radio Show called You Bet Your Garden on Saturday mornings but depending on where you live you may not be able to hear as it originates in Philadelphia.
+He writes a gardening column every Friday, posted on WTOP.com.
+You can e-mail him your gardening issue/questions.

 Garden Sense Radio is hosted by Rick Fowler on Saturday, 8:00 to 9:00 am., WMAL AM 630 and 105.9 FM.